 Our aim is to establish long-term relations shaped by mutual respect and understanding.
 We give exceptional priority to our employees: we invest in their training and further education, and we challenge and encourage every one of them to develop his or her full potential.
 Because our success largely depends on the qualification and commitment of our employees.
 Our aspiration and motivation is to ensure that they are proud to be part of the Fuchs Group.
 We are working towards making our working hours models more flexible to meet the various different needs of our employees even better.
 Moreover, in the future we will endeavour to take the individual family situations of our employees into consideration to an even greater extent.
 For example, this will include working arrangements that allow better childcare and looking after persons in need of care.

 We want to intensify the dialogue about sustainability - both in our own company group and also in our sector of industry.
-In our sustainability approach, we set out our understanding of sustainable company management and central aspects of our sustainability strategy, and we systematise our sustainability activities up to the present time.
 We have set ourselves ambitious goals for the coming years.
 We want to make our sustainability activities even more measurable, to move towards targeted actions.
-We published our sustainability report according to GRI (Global Reporting Initiative) standards in 2018.
-This gives annual insights into our sustainability targets, strategies and activities.